damianoazzolini/probat/README.md

 ```

 Further examples can be found into the `examples` folder.

+## Caveat
+Currently, if your predicate use assert and does not retract values upon failures, these are will be kept in the database, so possible subsequent calls that depend on these values may be not fully valid.

 ## Related Tools
 This library is based on the [quickcheck](https://hackage.haskell.org/package/QuickCheck) haskell' library.